 - Upper & Lower Eyelids: $7000 to $8000

-Although these price ranges represent accurate averages, it is important to schedule a consultation with Dr. Vogel or Dr. Houssock to receive a quote for your custom surgical plan.
+Although these price ranges represent accurate averages, it is important to schedule a consultation with Dr. Houssock or Dr. Vogel to receive a quote for your custom surgical plan.
 Based on the degree of enhancement needed, the areas targeted for surgical improvement, the proposed eyelid lift techniques, and any additional procedures/treatments you choose to incorporate for more comprehensive facial rejuvenation, your estimate can be calculated.
 At the end of your consultation you will be presented with your detailed quote and can ask our knowledgeable office team any questions you may have about pricing, insurance benefits (if your procedure is being performed for medical reasons – see more information in the FAQs below), out-of-pocket costs, payment methods we accept, and financing arrangements available through trusted third-party lenders.
 If you choose to move forward with your procedure, our team can also help you schedule your date for surgery.

 If you are considering eyelid surgery, we encourage you to contact our practice and schedule a consultation with one of our experienced plastic surgeons.

 Additional Eyelid Surgery FAQS